-- 2.26.
+- 2.29.
 If an individual school overspends, it carries that overspend forward and it becomes the first call on the school's budget in the following year.
-In highly exceptional circumstances, the Council may approve additional funding for a school in financial difficulties.
+In highly exceptional circumstances, the County Council may approve additional funding for a school in financial difficulties.
 If schools as a whole overspend collectively, the overspends would still be carried forward and they would each be required to recover the funds from their following year's budgets.
-Again, in highly exceptional circumstances, the Council may approve additional funding for a school in financial difficulties. - 2.27.
+Again, in highly exceptional circumstances, the County Council may approve additional funding for a school in financial difficulties. - 2.30.
 The Department for Education restricts use of Dedicated Schools Grant (DSG) to budgets delegated to schools and specified central expenditure on schools and pupils..
-Statuterequires that most categories of central expenditure from DSG (other than on high cost SEN) must be approved by Schools Forum (or Secretary of State) and various other constraints are imposed by the current school finance regulations.
-If there is an overspend on the Schools Budget, that can only be funded from DSG in the following year with the approval of Schools Forum or of the Secretary of State.
+Statute requires that most categories of central expenditure from DSG (other than on high cost Special Educational Needs and Disabilities (SEND)) must be approved by Schools Forum (or Secretary of State) and various other constraints are imposed by the current school finance regulations.
+An over spend on the Schools Budget can only be funded from DSG in the following year with the approval of Schools Forum or of the Secretary of State.